How to Make Your Skin-Care Treatments Last Longer

 Post Fillers or Botox

-"I use arnica gel directly after my neuromodulator (botox) and filler procedures.
-It's soothing and helps prevent bruises.
+“I use arnica gel directly after my neuromodulator (Botox, Dysport, or Xeomin) and filler procedures.
+It’s soothing and helps prevent bruises.
 We also apply Skinceuticals Phytocorrective gel for anti-redness.
-All of these patients are on my trifecta of an antioxidant, sunscreen and retinoid.
-This doesn't change after the procedure."
+All of these patients are on my trifecta of an antioxidant, sunscreen, and retinoid.
+This doesn’t change after the procedure.”

 What Not to Do

-"My only post-neuromodulator (botox) advice is to not apply ice to the area as it can decrease the effectiveness of the neuromodulator (botox).
-Do not press on the areas or lie down on the face for four hours as it can shift the product."
+“My only post-neuromodulator advice is to not apply ice to the area, as it can decrease the effectiveness of the neuromodulator.
+Do not press on the areas or lie down on the face for four hours, as it can shift the product.”

 If You’re Extra Sensitive

-"Seek the opinion of an expert.
-We know that 80% of patients will buy product within 24 to 48 hours of having a procedure, but only 20% of those do so on the advice of their dermatologist.
-After investing in these procedures, it's important to do your homework, and by that I mean talk to your dermatologist about what's right for your skin type and what you should use to protect your investment."
+“Seek the opinion of an expert.
+We know that 80 percent of patients will buy product within 24 to 48 hours of having a procedure, but only 20 percent of those do so on the advice of their dermatologist.
+After investing in these procedures, it’s important to do your homework, and by that I mean talk to your dermatologist about what’s right for your skin type and what you should use to protect your investment.”